PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 second-class path and complicate determinism, threading, and serialization.
 Future third-party implementations should cross a deliberate serialized or plugin boundary rather than being arbitrary objects hidden inside the IR.

+An external instruction-set package has a versioned manifest containing its stable package ID, instruction and implementation IDs, semantic version, serialization-schema version, implementation/profile fingerprints, and content or external-artifact digests.
+Resolution records that manifest, canonical parameter bindings, the selected implementation, and selection source.
+Static Rust crates, dynamically discovered packages, and serialized remote artifacts may eventually use different loading mechanisms, but they must implement this same explicit contract and must not mutate a global registry.
+An early conformance fixture should define an instruction set in a separate crate, import and serialize it, and resolve it reproducibly.

 ### Canonical surface geometry